MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-s4hana-content.md

 ### Central Services in the application servers tier

-For high availability of Central Services on Azure Linux virtual machines, the appropriate high availability extension for the selected Linux distribution is used, and the shared file systems are placed on highly available NFS storage, using SUSE DRDB or Red Hat GlusterFS.
-[Azure NetApp Files](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-netapp-files) can also be used to provide a highly available NFS, eliminating the need for a NFS cluster, and it can host the SAP HANA data and log files, which enables the
+For high availability of Central Services on Azure Linux virtual machines, the appropriate high availability extension for the selected Linux distribution is used, and the shared file systems are customarily placed on highly available NFS storage, using SUSE DRBD or Red Hat GlusterFS.
+Other cost effective or robust solutions like [NFS over Azure Files](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-nfs-azure-files) or [Azure NetApp Files](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-netapp-files) can instead be used to provide a highly available NFS, eliminating the need for a NFS cluster.
+A side note, ANF shares can host the SAP HANA data and log files, which enables the
-[HANA scale-out](/azure/virtual-machines/workloads/sap/sap-hana-scale-out-standby-netapp-files-suse) deployment model with standby nodes.
+[HANA scale-out](/azure/virtual-machines/workloads/sap/sap-hana-scale-out-standby-netapp-files-suse) deployment model with standby nodes while NFS over Azure Files are good for highly available non-database file sharing.

+NFS over Azure Files now supports the highly available file shares for both SUSE [Linux Enterprise Server](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-nfs-azure-files) and [Redhat Enterprise Linux](/azure/virtual-machines/workloads/sap/high-availability-guide-rhel-nfs-azure-files).
+This solution works well for highly available file shares like those of /sapmnt, /saptrans in SAP installations.

-Azure NetApp Files also supports high availability of [ASCS on SUSE](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-netapp-files) Linux Enterprise Servers (SLES).
-For ASCS on Red Hat Enterprise Linux (RHEL) HA, see the [SIOS DataKeeper](https://us.sios.com/solutions/sap-high-availability/) information for details.
-The improved Azure Fence Agent is available for both
+Azure NetApp Files supports high availability of [ASCS on SUSE](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-netapp-files) Linux Enterprise Servers (SLES).
+For ASCS on Red Hat Enterprise Linux (RHEL) HA, see the [SIOS Protection Suite for Linux](https://us.sios.com/products/sios-protection-suite-linux/) information for details.

-[SUSE](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-pacemaker) and [Red Hat](/azure/virtual-machines/workloads/sap/high-availability-guide-rhel-pacemaker) and provides significantly faster service failover compared to the previous version of the agent.
+The improved Azure Fence Agent is available for both [SUSE](/azure/virtual-machines/workloads/sap/high-availability-guide-suse-pacemaker) and [Red Hat](/azure/virtual-machines/workloads/sap/high-availability-guide-rhel-pacemaker) and provides significantly faster service failover compared to the previous version of the agent.

-Other option is to use [Azure Shared Disks](/azure/virtual-machines/disks-shared) to achieve high availability.
+Another option is to use [Azure Shared Disks](/azure/virtual-machines/disks-shared) to achieve high availability.
 On SUSE Enterprise Linux 15 SP 1 and above, or SUSE Enterprise Linux For SAP, Pacemaker cluster can be set up using [Azure Shared Disk](/azure/virtual-machines/disks-shared#linux) to achieve high availability.

-With the introduction of the Standard Azure Load Balancer SKU, you can now simply enable the [high availability port](/azure/load-balancer/load-balancer-ha-ports-overview) and avoid the need to configure load balancing rules for many SAP ports.
+With the Standard Azure Load Balancer SKU, you can simply enable the [high availability port](/azure/load-balancer/load-balancer-ha-ports-overview) and avoid the need to configure load balancing rules for many SAP ports.
 Also, in setting up load balancers in general, whether it's on-premises or on Azure, enabling the Direct Server Return (also known as Floating IP or DSR) feature allows for server responses to client inquiries to bypass the load balancer.
 This direct connection keeps the load balancer from becoming the bottleneck in the path of data transmission.
 For the SAP ASCS and HANA DB clusters, we recommend enabling DSR.
 If virtual machines in the backend pool require public outbound connectivity, additional
 [configuration](/azure/virtual-machines/workloads/sap/high-availability-guide-standard-load-balancer-outbound-connections) is required.

 For traffic from SAP GUI clients connecting to an SAP server via DIAG protocol or RFC, the Central Services message server balances the load through SAP application server [logon groups](https://wiki.scn.sap.com/wiki/display/SI/ABAP+Logon+Group+based+Load+Balancing).
 No additional load balancer is needed.